Rahulpodi/Finisher-Score---Cricket/README.md

 Bat = first or second innings in a ODI,
-Ground = the ground in which the corresponding ODI was played, Margin = margin by which the team won..by chasing it would be in wickets defending it would be runs, ODI.number = counting the number of ODIs
+Ground = the ground in which the corresponding ODI was played, Margin = margin by which the team won..by chasing it would be in wickets defending it would be runs, ODI.number = counting the number of ODIs,
-Start.date = the date on which the match was played opposition = Opposition country
+Start.date = the date on which the match was played, opposition = Opposition country,
-Result = most importantly did the team win or not
-Toss = toss lost or won
+Result = most importantly did the team win or not, Toss = toss lost or won

 ### Player data set:

-Player.ID = ID assigned by cricinfo which was used for scrapping Player.Name = Name of the player ex.
-Sachin Tendulkar 4s = No of fours
+Player.ID = ID assigned by cricinfo which was used for scrapping, Player.Name = Name of the player ex.
+Sachin Tendulkar, 4s = No of fours,
-6s = No. of sixes
+6s = No. of sixes,
-BF = no. of balls faced
+BF = no. of balls faced,
-Dismissal = mode of dismissal i..e, caught, bowled Ground = similar to the above
+Dismissal = mode of dismissal i..e, caught, bowled, Ground = similar to the above,
-Inns = similar to "Inns" above
+Inns = similar to "Inns" above,
-Mins = time spent on the field by the player ODI.number = counting the number of ODIs
+Mins = time spent on the field by the player, ODI.number = counting the number of ODIs,
-Start.date = the date on which the match was played opposition = Opposition country runs = total runs scored with * denoting not-out score = Runs scored
+Start.date = the date on which the match was played, opposition = Opposition country, runs = total runs scored with * denoting not-out, score = Runs scored,
-SR = strike rate
+SR = strike rate,
 POS = batting poisition

 The second data set may look redunant and repititve.
 Yes! it is and the only mandatory variable required are Player.ID/Player.Name,runs,